 Depending on the role, volunteers may be working alongside a person either in a one-to-one or group basis.
 We aim to ensure that all our volunteers are happy and confident in their role before supporting a person in the community.

-View our training events for the first half of 2016 here.
+View our training events for the remaining 2018 here.

 For further information relating to our training, please contact us by emailing email@example.com or call 03 9509 4266.